Skip to content

 How To Determine The Power Of An Extension Cord?

-To calculate the power of an extension cord, you need to know both the current and the voltage.
+To determine the power of an extension cord, you need to consider the following factors:

 Tips For Choosing And Using An Extension Cord